Mrinmoy-programmer07/AfterLIfe/README.md

 ## 🌌 System Overview

-AfterLife is a decentralized inheritance protocol on Arbitrum that uses time as a neutral executor.
+AfterLife is a decentralized inheritance protocol that uses time as a neutral executor.
 It operates on a **"Dead Man's Switch"** principle: lack of activity from the owner triggers a state change that eventually unlocks assets for beneficiaries.

 ### High-Level Components
-1.  **Smart Contract (Arbitrum)**: The "Executor".
+1.  **Smart Contract (Multi-Chain)**: The "Executor".
 Holds logic, state, and permissions.
 2.  **Frontend (React/Vite)**: The "Interface".
 Connects users (Owner, Guardians, Beneficiaries) to the contract.
-3.  **Arbitrum Network**: The "Infrastructure".
-Provides security, low fees, and timestamp validity.
+3.  **L2 Networks**: Provides security, low fees, and timestamp validity.

 ---